microsoft/vscode-docs/api/references/theme-color.md

 ## Command Center colors

-- `commandCenter.foreground`: Foreground color of the command center
+- `commandCenter.foreground`: Foreground color of the Command Center.
-- `commandCenter.activeForeground`: Active foreground color of the command center
+- `commandCenter.activeForeground`: Active foreground color of the Command Center.
-- `commandCenter.background`: Background color of the command center
+- `commandCenter.background`: Background color of the Command Center.
-- `commandCenter.activeBackground`: Active background color of the command center
+- `commandCenter.activeBackground`: Active background color of the Command Center.
-- `commandCenter.border`: Border color of the command center
+- `commandCenter.border`: Border color of the Command Center.
-- `commandCenter.inactiveForeground`: Foreground color of the command center when the window is inactive
+- `commandCenter.inactiveForeground`: Foreground color of the Command Center when the window is inactive.
-- `commandCenter.inactiveBorder`: Border color of the command center when the window is inactiveg
+- `commandCenter.inactiveBorder`: Border color of the Command Center when the window is inactive.

 ## Notification colors